Medically reviewed on Oct 2, 2018

 Prempro may increase your risk of developing a condition that may lead to uterine cancer.
 Report any unusual vaginal bleeding right away.

-Using Prempro can increase your risk of blood clots, stroke, or heart attack.
+Using Prempro can increase your risk of blood clots, stroke, or heart attack, or cancer of the breast, uterus, or ovaries.
 Estrogen should not be used to prevent heart disease, stroke, or dementia.
-Long-term use may increase your risk of cancer of the breast, uterus, or ovaries.

 Before taking this medicine